philips-labs/automation-workshop/docs/part-3.md

 You do this in `packages/app/src/App.tsx`.
 You need to provide the `customFieldExtensions` as children to the `ScaffolderPage`.

+In `App.tsx` you should find a section that looks like this, where the scaffolder route is setup.

 ```tsx
 const routes = (